pamgene/autoreport2023/README.md

 Automated reporting.

+## Deployment

+1. version as vx.x.x.
+The Github Actions workflow builds and pushes the new Docker image on Dockerhub under pamgene/autoreport2023.

-For manual updating of the image on the reagentdb:
+2. Update image on the reagentdb manually:

-1. connect to reagentdb
+2/1. connect to reagentdb

-2. stop running autoreport container and delete image
+2/2. stop running autoreport container and delete image
 ```
 docker ps
 sudo docker stop autoreport